You probably know how bad MSG is for you, but are you consuming it and not aware of it?

 “Not only is MSG scientifically proven to cause obesity, it is an addictive substance.
 Since its introduction into the American food supply 50 years ago, MSG has been added in larger and larger doses to processed meals, soups, chips, and fast foods.
 The FDA has set no limits on how much of it can be added to food.”

-Excitotoxins are a class of chemicals (usually amino acids) that over-stimulate neuron receptors.
+Excitotoxins are a class of chemicals (usually glutamates) that over-stimulate neuron receptors.
 Neuron receptors allow communication between brain cells; when exposed to excitotoxins, they fire impulses at such a rapid rate that they become exhausted.
 Several hours later, depleted, the neurons die.
 Scientists observe this effect particularly in the temporal lobes and hypothalamus – parts of the brain that control behavior, emotions, onset of puberty, sleep cycles, and immunity.

 Our brain cells aren’t the only parts of our bodies that are being excited.
 Excitotoxins also tickle our taste buds, and that makes them extremely attractive to the food industry.
 The chemicals in excitotoxins stimulate the taste cells in the tongue, causing the flavor of the foods we eat to be greatly enhanced and we want MORE.
 Soups, snacks, sauces, gravies, many low-fat and vegetarian processed foods – manufacturers often pack them with “flavor enhancers” in an effort to make the irresistibly tasty.